NormaLyte donates 10% of Pure sales to Dysautonomia International.

 |Lauren Stiles, Esq. - President |

 Lauren holds a B.A. in Earth & Space Science, with a Minor in Marine Science, from the State University of New York at Stony Brook.
 She received a two-year Rockefeller Brothers Fund Fellowship, during which she provided fundraising and public relations consulting services to numerous non-profits.
 After graduating with honors from Pace University School of Law, she joined a private practice in New York where she focused on environmental law and policy.
 Lauren served in leadership positions on government councils, non-profit boards and professional associations.
 She developed POTS symptoms overnight at the age 31.
 After a relentless two-year quest to find an underlying cause for her symptoms, she was finally diagnosed with autonomic neuropathy caused by an autoimmune disease, Sjogren's Syndrome.
 Since co-founding Dysautonomia International in 2012, Lauren has been an outspoken advocate for individuals living with autonomic disorders.
-She enjoys collaborating with scientists to engage patients in the process of medical research from start to finish, and has been invited to lecture on this subject at National Institutes of Health and Duke University.
-She also serves on the Development Committee of the American Autonomic Society, the professional society for physicians and researchers interested in autonomic disorders.
+She has lectured on autonomic disorders at the National Institutes of Health, Duke University, Harvard University and Stony Brook University.
+She lives with her husband and jack russell terrier on Long Island.

 |Jodi Epstein Rhum - Vice President|